Kingyo Used Books: Publication

-Kingyo Used Books is written and illustrated by Seimu Yoshizaki.
-Yoshizaki first launched a series titled (金魚屋古書店出納帳, Kingyoya Koshoten Suitouchō), which was published from 2000 to 2002 in Shōnen Gahōsha's Young King OURss special editions OURs Girl and OURs Lite.
+Manga author Seimu Yoshizaki first launched a series titled (金魚屋古書店出納帳, Kingyoya Koshoten Suitouchō), which was published in Shōnen Gahōsha's Young King OURss special editions OURs Girl and OURs Lite from 2000 to 2002.
 Two volumes were published on April 3 and June 26, 2003.
 Both volumes were re-released by Shogakukan on December 24, 2004.

 Kingyo Used Books was serialized in Shogakukan's seinen manga magazine Monthly Ikki from March 25, 2004, to September 25, 2014, when the magazine ceased publication.
 The series was then continued via compiled volumes.
-The chapters were collected in seventeen tankōbon volumes, released from December 24, 2004, to July 30, 2020.
+The chapters were collected in 17 tankōbon volumes, released from December 24, 2004, to July 30, 2020.

-In North America, the series has been licensed by Viz Media for English language release and it debuted on Monthly Ikkis English website Sigikki on July 30, 2009.
+In North America, the series was licensed for English release by Viz Media and debuted on Monthly Ikkis English website Sigikki on July 30, 2009.
 Only four volumes were released from April 20, 2010, to October 18, 2011.